|

 -

-the necessary information.
-Listen carefully, and answer directly and
+necessary information.
+Listen carefully, and answer directly and plainly.

-plainly.
-Give complete and accurate information, without rambling or
+Give complete and accurate information, without rambling or bringing in

-bringing in unrelated issues.
-You will be permitted to question the other
+unrelated issues.
+You will be permitted to question the other parties and

-parties and witnesses.
-Before the end of the hearing, the Referee will give
+witnesses.
+Before the end of the hearing, the Referee will give you an

-you an opportunity to add anything you feel is important and to make a
+opportunity to add anything you feel is important and to make a closing

-your representative, and other interested parties and their agents,
+representative, and other interested parties and their agents, including the

-including the Unemployment Compensation Department, as soon as possible.
-The
+Unemployment Compensation Department, as soon as possible.
+The decision will

 -